What Are The Different Layers of Blockchain?

 What are the primary layers of blockchain technology?

-Blockchain consists of five layers: hardware infrastructure, data, network, consensus, and application layers.
+Blockchain consists of 7 layers: hardware, data, network, consensus, application, incentive, and smart contracts layers.
 These layers handle functions from data storage to user-facing applications.

-How does the consensus layer work in blockchain?
+How does the consensus layer work in a blockchain?

 What are the key differences between blockchain layers 0, 1, 2, and 3?